Kim Williams (media executive): Control over ABC

 In March 2024, he succeeded Ita Buttrose as chair of the Australian Broadcasting Corporation.
 Buttrose had come under criticism for silencing criticism of the Gaza genocide by ABC presenters like Antoinette Lattouf.
 Williams defended Buttrose's actions, including her firing on behalf of the zionist lobby of Antoinette Lattouf for her criticism of the Gaza Genocide, in a conference at the National Press Club.

 In 2025, Williams faced criticism at the ABC after he intervened in response to comedian Sandy Gutman’s (Austen Tayshus) false claims that he had been denied radio interviews due to antisemitism.
 After several ABC regional radio stations declined Gutman's interview requests to promote an upcoming tour, Williams contacted editorial staff on at least five occasions, questioning the refusals and raising concerns about possible bias.
 ABC management rejected the allegations of antisemitism, and staff raised concerns about interference in editorial independence.
 It was later revealed that Gutman had received around 90 minutes of free airtime on the ABC since July 2023, across 11 separate segments.
-Williams has discussed how he lives much of his life as a Jew.